nullobject/mache/README.md

 doesn't provide us with high-level methods to do things like "sign in to the app" or "click the Dashboard item in the navigation bar".

 This is where page objects come in.
-Using Mâché we can for instance define a page object class called `SignInPage` and use it any time we want to automate authenticating with our app.
+Using Mâché, we can define a page object class called `SignInPage` and use it any time we want to automate authenticating with our app.
 It could handle visiting the sign in page, entering the user's credentials, and clicking the "Sign in" button.

-## Getting started
+## Getting Started

 Let's dive straight in and take a look at an example.
 Consider the following HTML fragment for the welcome page in our app: